visualpartnership/visual-thinking-workshop/README.md

 This workshop is open to anyone interested on learn Visual Thinking, **you don't need any requirements to do all the activities**.
 This training is for a **basic level**.

-## 1. How to follow this workshop?
+## How to follow this workshop?

-Please read and understand topic **2 Introduction to Visual Thinking** as the introduction about the whole training.
+Please read and understand topic **1) Introduction to Visual Thinking** as the introduction about the whole training.
 The next topics **(Part I, Part II and Part III)** are the practical part of the training, you'll find exercises to follow and some explanations.
-You'll need to take your time to do all the activities **(around 90 min)**.
+You'll need to take your time to do all the activities **(around 120 min)**.
 It's important mention for a complete understanding you'll need to complete all the activities in order.

-To summarize all the activites we have the topic **6 Why to develop your Visual Thinking?**.
-If you want to continue learning more, you'll find more activities to complement your understanding in topic **7.
-Extended Version and more resources**.
+To summarize all the activites we have the topic **5) Why to develop your Visual Thinking?**.
+If you want to continue learning more, you'll find more activities to complement your understanding in topic **Extended Version and more resources**.
 And finally we're going to close in the last bullet point.

+You'll find the activities completed in every topic to help you to have a reference to compare or support yours.

 **Requeriments:**